Meriones (rodent)

 Meriones is a rodent genus that includes the gerbil most commonly kept as a pet, Meriones unguiculatus.
 The genus contains most animals referred to as jirds, but members of the genera Sekeetamys, Brachiones, and sometimes Pachyuromys are also known as jirds.
 The distribution of Meriones ranges from northern Africa to Mongolia.
 Meriones jirds tend to inhabit arid regions including clay desert, sandy desert, and steppe, but are also in slightly wetter regions, and are an agricultural pest.

-The genus was named by Illiger in 1811, deriving from the Greek word μηρος (femur).
+The genus was named by Illiger in 1811, deriving from the Ancient Greek word μηρός "femur".
 However the name is shared with Greek warrior Meriones in Homer's Iliad which has brought confusion to the meaning of the scientific names, specially for the popular pet Mongolian gerbil.

 Description

 Adult Meriones species range in size from 9 to 18 cm (head and body), with tails equal to or slightly longer than the rest of the animals.
 Weights vary widely by species, but is generally between 30 and 200 grams.

 They are more rat-like in appearance than many other gerbillines, but are still capable of leaping.
 They have strong front claws, used to dig their burrows.